Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/updates/overview-update-channels.md

 ### Support duration for Monthly Enterprise Channel
 Any given version of Monthly Enterprise Channel is supported for two months.
 For example, the version of Monthly Enterprise Channel that is released on the second Tuesday of August is supported until the second Tuesday of October.

+Beginning July 2025, Monthly Enterprise Channel will include two months of rollback support.
+This will expand the support window to revert to a known build with the latest security fixes in case of any issues.

 At any given time, there are always two versions of Monthly Enterprise Channel that are supported.
 To see which versions of Monthly Enterprise Channel are currently supported, refer to the table at the top of [Update history for Microsoft 365 Apps](/officeupdates/update-history-microsoft365-apps-by-date).

 ## Semi-Annual Enterprise Channel overview